 You may not have thought of it in such stark terms.
 Yet can any of us deny the legacy of violence that defined the last century?

 This is the subject of Jonathan Glover’s Humanity: A Moral History of the 20th Century.
-Glover is a professor of ethics at King’s College, London.
-His book focuses on the violence of the past 100 years, dealing in particular with “the psychology which made possible Hiroshima, the Nazi genocide, the Gulag, the Chinese Cultural Revolution, Pol Pot’s Cambodia, Rwanda, Bosnia and many other atrocities” (see our interview with Dr. Glover, titled “Taming the Monster Inside Us”).
+Glover is a professor of ethics at King’s College London.
+His book focuses on the violence of the past 100 years, dealing in particular with “the psychology which made possible Hiroshima, the Nazi genocide, the Gulag, the Chinese Cultural Revolution, Pol Pot’s Cambodia, Rwanda, Bosnia and many other atrocities.”

 While this appalling list reminds us of how much mass violence has dominated the modern world, the purpose of the book harks back to the perhaps paradoxical desire humans have to overcome the violence within us.
 The book’s message, writes Glover, “is not one of simple pessimism.
 We need to look hard and clearly at some monsters inside us.
 But this is part of the project of caging and taming them.”